 An atypical process

 For a good month, Arthur sent me versions of the tracks as they progressed.
 We met up in Orleans to fine-tune the drums and run them through a good virtual drum plugin (EP oblige, no possibility for them to record real drums), then he sent me the multitracks and their revisions as soon as possible for each track.
-I proceeded to a premix, then some big editing sessions, before starting the final mix, then mastering, again in Arthur's presence, and all this in my home-studio in Orléans, 100% "in the box".
+I proceeded to a premix and then some big editing sessions, before starting the final mix, then mastering, again in Arthur's presence, and all this in my home-studio in Orléans, 100% "in the box".

 Editing, the joys of ProTools

 Well, we won't go into too much detail on the subject, which is nothing new!
 Here, Arthur had already done a good job of cleaning up the tracks, just as he should, with a few "parasitic" noises at the beginning and end of takes, which gave the mix a bit of life and which I gladly left alone.
-The main part of the job was to adjust a few bass notes and, above all, a good part of the guitars.
+The bulk of the work was to realign a few bass notes and, above all, a good part of the guitars.
 Let's face it, while the guitarists' talent is undeniable, the latter were recorded a bit on the fly, and I couldn't do anything about the fact that the guitars had to be tuned 10 years earlier, or about the various snags.
 The voice, which I found totally seductive, did take a little trip into autotune on some tracks, in manual 100% mode, so as to choose the rise time and correction on each note concerned.
 Used sparingly, it nevertheless helps to compensate for the inevitably imperfect recording.

 Mixing: a balance to find, difficulties to overcome

 It was clear from the very first listen that this was a song with rich music.
 The challenge was to bring it all together.
-The vocals had to be prominent, without reaching the volume of French pop, and the music had to be rock.
+The voice had to be prominent, without reaching the volume of French pop, and the music had to be rock.
 The sound had to remain as natural as possible, while still delivering the goods.

-1. The virtual drum kit...
+- The virtual drum kit...
 Well, we can't give it the life of a real drum kit, but we can play around with reverbs and spatialization to try and make you forget it's a plug-in.
 As luck would have it, there's a mutlitrack on this plugin, and even overheads and a room, enough to have a bit of fun.
 There are numerous passages where I've played with the width of the overheads, the amount of room, etc. As the drum sound is basically very dull, I had to play around with it to get the clarity it deserved.
 I also used small left/right delays to bring out the toms.

-2. The guitars!
+- The guitars!
 Unfortunately, the guitarists - who have the merit of having recorded themselves - clearly don't know how the mixing can go, and as a result, the takes are hardly usable.
 Cheap amp simulators and compressors, reverbs and Chinese consoles...
 Brrrrrrrr!
 Peaks of 12dB between 4 and 8Khz, enormous bass...
 I'm not even going to mention the filtering required to make it listenable, or even pleasant to listen to!
 Luckily, the compo and games are good and very good.
 However, I didn't have any guitar doubles to try and give more width or volume to certain parts, and I was only allowed one track per guitar except for "Let it out".
 So I had to make do without and use numerous volume automations.
 I did run some of them through good amp simulators, though, so the result was decent for an EP.

-3. Bass: No surprises here, a good Jazz Bass and Rickenbacker in DI with a few effects, a bit of amp sim, compression, almost no EQ, a small duplicated track for the attack, and there you have it, presence is practically made by the playing, very little volume automation needed.
+- Bass: No surprises here, a good Jazz Bass and Rickenbacker in DI with a few effects, a bit of amp sim, compression, almost no EQ, a small duplicated track for the attack, and there you have it, presence is practically made by the playing, very little volume automation needed.

-4. Vocals: Quality takes, with good emotion, a singer who's still a little shy, which I like.
+- Vocals: Quality takes, with good emotion, a singer who's still a little shy, which I like.
 Good takes, a few backing vocals and doubles, even some hot ones, more than enough to do the job!
 A voice that lends itself well to a little distortion, to add punch and make it transcend the mix.
 A little volume to bring it forward or back on certain passages.
 The only difficulty here is that the high frequencies are very high when picked up, which makes the sibilants stand out at the slightest compression, so I had to abuse the de-esser a little.
 The rest is simply spatialization, delays and reverbs, and that's it.

 On all the mixes, I had a small compressor on the master, with a slow attack and a fast release, compressing between 1 and 3dB.
 I'm becoming more and more adept at this way of working, as it makes it easier to glue the mix together.